The Village Vet FAQs

 Below is a list of frequently asked questions to help you.

-If your still unsure please contact one our clinics for guidance.
+If you are still unsure please contact one our clinics for guidance.

 Take a photo of the tick with a ruler next to it so we can determine size.
 If you have tick twisters use these to remove the tick.
 Otherwise come in and let us remove it or just take it off with your fingers.
 Contact us to make an appointment.
 It may not be an emergency but if your dog is not on adequate tick prevention then it may well have another tick also.
 We suggest you search your pet and bring it to the vet for evaluation.
 Sometimes the signs of tick paralysis are delayed so even though you have removed the tick, your pet may start to show signs in the next 12-24hrs.
 Better to contact us sooner rather than later.